LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 LED 1 blinks when the module is advertising and allowing another device to connect to and configure it.
 When a central device connects, the LED remains on.
 When advertising stops, the LED remains off.
 Button 1 can be pressed to restart advertising.

-LED 2 blinks once a second when the Pinnacle 100 device is searching for a BL654 sensor board/ESS service device.
+LED 2 blinks once a second when the module is searching for a BL654 Sensor Board/ESS service device.
 When it finds a sensor and successfully connects to it, the LED remains on.

 LED 3 is on when network connectivity is established, it remains off when there is no network connection.